 The accounting and reporting policies of the Association conform to accounting principles generally accepted in the United States of America (GAAP) and prevailing practices within the banking industry.
 The preparation of financial statements in conformity with GAAP requires Association management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
 Actual results may differ from these estimates.
 Significant estimates are discussed in these footnotes as applicable.
-Certain amounts in prior years' consolidated financial statements have been reclassified to conform to the current year's financial statement presentation.

 The consolidated financial statements include the accounts of Farm Credit of Western Oklahoma, FLCA and Farm Credit of Western Oklahoma, PCA.
 All significant inter-company transactions have been eliminated in consolidation.
-Recently issued or adopted accounting pronouncements follow.